Hours of Research

 I’ve tested many Force USA products over the years, and the X20 Pro is excellent.

 It’s one of the best functional trainers I’ve used, and it would eliminate your need for a commercial gym.
-For more info, check out our guide on home gyms vs gym memberships.
+For more info, check out our guide on working out at home vs the gym.